remal-gradle-plugins/github-repo-info/README.md

 All these tasks emit a JSON file with the retrieved data.
 This data can be deserialized using the `GitHubJsonDeserializer` class.

+These tasks do **not** override the result JSON file, so to an updated result you need to delete the previous result file.

 ```groovy
 import static name.remal.gradle_plugins.github_repository_info.GitHubJsonDeserializer.deserializerGitHubRepositoryContributorsInfo
 import static name.remal.gradle_plugins.github_repository_info.GitHubJsonDeserializer.deserializerGitHubRepositoryInfo